 Stoned Guitar was released in 1970.
 Its relatively high sales in New Zealand may have been helped by its budget price.

 The Human Instinct recorded Pins In It, their third album (and final with Billy) in 1971.
 Making more use of overdubbing and with a greater number of original songs, it was the Instinct’s most sophisticated set so far.
 Waide had been replaced by Neil Edwards of The Underdogs, who contributed to the songwriting, as did his mother.
 Billy weighed in with two originals, ‘Highway’ and ‘Playing My Guitar’.

 With Pins In It released, the trio headed to Australia.
 “We had our Marshall gear with us and we got an apartment in Sydney and set about hooking up with an agent and getting work.
 We were getting a bit of TV and starting to build, and then we were at this club one night and in one of the songs Maurice started swearing – just for fun – but management took it the wrong way.
 It got sticky and I just thought, maybe it’s time to do my own thing.”

-Initially a quartet, Billy TK’s Powerhouse secured a residency at Wellington club Lucifer’s where they played a mixture of rock and soul covers, ranging from Neil Young to Curtis Mayfield.
+Initially, a quartet (with Gavin Collinge on bass and John Bilderbeck on guitar), Billy TK’s Powerhouse secured a residency at Wellington club Lucifer’s where they played a mixture of rock and soul covers, ranging from Neil Young to Curtis Mayfield.
 Later that year an opportunity arose for Billy to start his own club in Palmerston North, so he returned to the Horowhenua, where Powerhouse took up residence at the newly opened, Boulevarde club.